Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Specific models and dynamical evolution

-\item $\bf{C_{2}}$: This is a curve containing non-isolated critical points.
-At these critical points, the eigenvalues are all zero for $l\geq 2$, and numerical elaboration, as well as the phase space plot depicted in Fig. \ref{fig-(ii)b}, suggest that these points are unstable, signifying a period where radiation and baryons coexist.

-\item $\bf{C_{3}}$: This critical curve of critical points exhibits a normally hyperbolic character, and thus the critical points are saddle.
+(\texttt{i}) $\bf{C_0}$ : This is a saddle point, corresponding to dark-matter dominated accelerated solution. (\texttt{ii}) $\bf{C_1}$ : This point is stable, characterized by dark matter domination and acceleration. (\texttt{iii}) $\bf{C_2}$ : This is a curve containing non-isolated critical points.
+At these critical points, the eigenvalues are all zero for $l\geq 2$, and numerical elaboration, as well as the phase space plot depicted in Fig. \ref{fig-(ii)b}, suggest that these points are unstable, signifying a period where radiation and baryons coexist. (\texttt{iv}) $\bf{C_3}$ : This critical curve of critical points exhibits a normally hyperbolic character, and thus the critical points are saddle.
 They are characterized by the coexistence of dark and baryonic matter, and they exhibit deceleration.